Matchmaker In-Depth

 if matchmaker runs out of memory, it will restart without losing ticket information, hoping that clients will implement exponential backoff and the burst is retried over longer period of time.

-This feature is in development, scheduled for 2025, stay tuned for updates! 🚀
+This feature is in development, scheduled for 2025, stay tuned for updates! π

 To improve user experience we plan to expose additional user-facing statistics through our SDKs and API.
 Additionally, some studios may want to optimize and monitor their Matchmakers.
 To address both needs, we plan to expose metrics such as:

-load monitoring over time (create, read, delete, expire),
+load monitoring over time,

 match speed and expansions per profile,